grant0417/mullvad-ping/README.md

-    --count <n>         the number of pings to the server (default 3) --interval <i>      the interval between pings in seconds (default/min 0.2) --top <n>           the number of top servers to show, (0=all) --help              usage information
+    --count <n>         the number of pings to the server (default 3) --interval <i>      the interval between pings in seconds (default/min 0.2) --top <n>           the number of top servers to show, (0=all) --port-speed <n>    only show servers with at least n Gigabit port speed
+    --help              usage information
 ```